abrarum/kampagnen-manager/howto.md

 ## Description

-A simple campaign manager with a form and a datatable.
+A simple campaign manager with a form to add campaign and datatable to view campaigns with extra features of individual sorting and filtering table with keywords (for all columns).

 ## Tech stack